Operation Rahu Episode IX

 Take one clear photo of the partial lunar beclipse and download into PowerPoint

 Making picture of "Earth's umbra" by draw a circle that exactly fitted to the curvation of eclipse and draw another circle to create the completed size of moon

 Measure the proportional of diameter of Earth's umbra and diameter of moon, here we got 11: 4.55

-Using the modernized formular to find how far is the moon and we have 380,299 Km with 5.56% error on comparision with 402,704 Km of the Starry Night Astronomical Program
+Using the modernized formular to find how far is the moon and here we have 386,619 Km with 4% error on comparision with 402,704 Km of the Starry Night Astronomical Program

 Photo of partial lunar eclipse taken at Songkla Observatory Thailand